phpx-foundation/website/resources/markdown/organizers.md

 - `bsky_url` — if you use Bluesky, you can provide your group's Bluesky profile URL
 - `meetup_url` — if you use Meetup.com, you can provide your group's Meetup URL
 - `frequency` — groups show as "bi-monthly" by default, but you can set this to however often you meet (monthly/quarterly/etc)

+## Once you've started

+### Set up Mailcoach

+The folks at [Mailcoach](https://www.mailcoach.app/) have generously offered free accounts to all PHP× organizers.
+Reach out to Chris Morrell on the Discord to get the coupon code.

+### Get a free Mailcoach account

+Once you have your coupon code, register at [Mailcoach](https://www.mailcoach.app/).

+- When registering, you can choose "Let us handle sending."
+- Go to billing and choose the base plan.
+At checkout, use the PHP× coupon code that you received from Chris.
+That will cover the monthly fee and the first 2,000 emails.
+- You will still need to provide a credit card and will be billed if you send more than 2,000 emails in a given month.
+- Finally, you will have to go thru a short approval process to get out of test mode (this is to mitigate spam).

+Once your account is set up, you will want to go through the Mailcoach settings and configure it however you choose.
+A few things you will probably want to do:

+- Set your timezone
+- Verify you PHP× domain
+- Set your default from address to something at your domain (if you don't have email set up you can set up something like hello@phpx(…).com to forward to your personal email address using Cloudflare's free email routing)

+### Connect your account to PHP×

+Once your account is set up and you have a mailing list configured, please get in touch with Chris Morrell and give him the following information:

+- Your sending email addres (eg. `hello@phpx(…).com`)
+- Your Mailcoach list UUID (this can be found on the list's general settings page)
+- Your Mailcoach API token (go to "API Tokens" under your profile menu)
+- Your Mailcoach API URL (shown when creating a token)

+Once we have this, we can both configure Mailcoach for your account and sync anyone who has already registered for updates to your list.

+Eventually, the PHP× platform will automatically trigger transactional emails for things like RSVP receipts and announcement/reminder emails, but for now you will need to send out event announcements yourself via Mailcoach.

+## Set up Bluesky

+- Create bluesky account
+- Verify domain as handle
+- Create an app password for PHP×
+- Provide DID and app password to us